 Taos Academy will provide special education services in accordance with mandates of law, the Public Education Department, and Taos Academy Special Education Policies and Procedures Manual.
-Please see Special Education policy and procedures for more detail.
-Here is a link to a helpful flier about the 504/IEP process.
-Any Special Education concerns or questions please contact the Special Education Coordinator, Jeanette Henshaw and you can find further support from the PED OSEO (English Spanish) department and NM Parents Reaching Out.
+Please see NMPED's Special Education policy and procedures for more detail as well as this helpful outline about the 504/IEP process.
+For any Special Education concerns or questions, please contact the Special Education Coordinator, Jeanette Henshaw.
+Youcan find further support from the PED OSEO (English Spanish) department and NM Parents Reaching Out.